 This year, the Brewfest will be returning to the iconic World’s Fair Park where there is lots of space for seating and a lovely ambiance, placed near the Sunsphere and Tennessee Amphitheatre.
-Stroll by the water taking in the warm breeze, and take your pick from 300 carefully selected beers that are top of the line when it comes to distinctive flavor profiles, colors, and styles.
-To know more about this beer festival, visit https://knoxvillebrewfest.com/.
+Stroll by the water taking in the warm breeze, and take your pick from 300 carefully selected beers that are top-of-the-line when it comes to distinctive flavor profiles, colors, and styles.
+To learn more about this beer festival, visit https://knoxvillebrewfest.com/.

 Spend the day at Knoxville’s Concord Park

 A well-known recreational spot, Knoxville’s Concord Park gives you the perfect excuse to stay outside all summer long!
 Whether you like land or water activities, there’s something for everyone to have a good time.
 Part of the larger park, The Cove is a 500-acre wide property where to can choose activities such as biking, fishing, picnicking, tennis, and much more.
 Browse through their ongoing events and decide what you would like to spend your time doing.
 Framed by the picturesque Ford Loudoun Lake, this sprawling park includes 2 miles of greenery and more than 13 miles of tranquil walking trails.
 If you want to bring along a four-legged friend, the Concord Dog Park, situated near the tennis courts, welcomes you every day with 4 acres of open grounds for pets to enjoy the outdoors.

 Join the Historic Downtown Knoxville Walking Tour